MicrosoftDocs/win32/desktop-src/lwef/mpthreatquery.md

 ---
 title: MpThreatQuery function
-description: Used to query static (such as severity and category) or localized (such as category description and advice) information about a particular threat. ms.assetid: 'A06854B2-8444-46A4-A53F-FD5FEAFF47B7'
+description: Used to query static (such as severity and category) or localized (such as category description and advice) information about a particular threat. ms.assetid: A06854B2-8444-46A4-A53F-FD5FEAFF47B7
+keywords:
-keywords: ["MpThreatQuery function Legacy Windows Environment Features"]
+- MpThreatQuery function Legacy Windows Environment Features
 topic_type:
 - apiref
 api_name: